The French national daily is moving to a cloud-hosted version of its Méthode editorial and publishing platform.

 The re-platforming operation has allowed Libération to transition smoothly to an advanced editorial environment, while providing the newsroom with innovative new tools and a sound basis for future evolution and development.
 The upgrade has also involved significant improvements in picture handling and content delivery.

-“The move to the cloud platform will ensure high continuity of service, coupled with enhanced operational security and regular upgrades to our editorial applications,” said Frédéric Beziaud, Libération platform manager.
+“The move to the cloud-hosted CMS will ensure high continuity of service, coupled with enhanced operational security and regular upgrades to our editorial applications,” said Frédéric Beziaud, Libération platform manager.
 “It’s an essential step towards optimizing our new content workflows and the interoperability with other platform components.”

 The upgrade also involves the move to the Swing family of mobile workspaces.
 These web-based applications allow Libération journalists to work from any location using their laptops.
 “And using our PageTrack mobile tracking app, journalists in the field can even preview how their stories will look on the print page,” said Guillaume.